vortex314/serial2mqtt/README.md

  - add other MQTT config params in config file : user, pswd, clientId
  - test with Maple Mini
  -   add static topic through config : "src/DEVICE/serial2mqtt/board" "ESP32-Nodemcu" , which will be published every 5 seconds
- - add "MQTT-SUB" command to give micro-con
+ - add "MQTT-SUB" command to give micro-controller control over topic subscription.
 # Code design
 Per serial port there is a main thread and mqtt threads for callback The main thread waits for events and handle these primarily.
 2 timers in this thread are checked for expiry ( not time critical ) : serial-watchdog and mqtt-connect.